Jolita Herlyn

-Jolita Herlyn (born Jolita Kraniauskaitė; 14 September 1966, in Vilnius) is a Lithuanian novelist.
+Jolita Herlyn (née Kraniauskaitė; born 14 September 1966, in Vilnius) is a Lithuanian novelist.

 Biography

 In 1990, she graduated from Moscow Lomonosov university, having studied philosophy.

 1990-1997 - Taught Philosophy and Logic at Klaipeda university.

 1997-2005 - Worked in municipality of Klaipeda, department of foreign affairs.
 At the same time wrote multiple articles for local newspapers "Klaipėda" and "Vakarų Ekspresas".

 2004-2005 - led a live TV show "Proto Aistros" on local television "Balticum Tv".

 2006-2009 - Worked in DnB Nord in Copenhagen as a manager of marketing department.

 2010 - Moved to Hamburg, Germany with her family and started writing novels.

+2017-2023 Jolita Herlyn was one of the three most read national authors in Lithuanian libraries.